uchicago-cs/cmsc23300/website/working_in_pairs.rst

-Once you've settled into a good working relationship, it may be a bit easier to live on the razor's edge but, even so, we will reiterate that the best way to have a productive and fun experience with these projects is to start early and to spread the work before the deadline., instead of planning on a pre-deadline coding marathon.
+Once you've settled into a good working relationship, it may be a bit easier to live on the razor's edge but, even so, we will reiterate that the best way to have a productive and fun experience with these projects is to start early and to spread the work before the deadline, instead of planning on a pre-deadline coding marathon.